walteryu/asa-2021/readme.md

 ### Methodology

-This entry is designed to be interpretable, so it clearly outlines data analysis steps into the following modules:
+This project and its analysis are designed to be interpretable, so it organizes data analysis steps into the following modules:

 1. Overview: Outline approach, assumptions and data sources
-2. Data Processing: Data preparation and manipulation for analysis
+2. Data Processing: Data preparation for analysis
 3. Data Analysis: Model fit, coefficient interpretation and diagnostics
-4. Data Visualization: Communicate findings through data plots
+4. Recommendations: Document key findings from data analysis
-5. Recommendations: Document key findings from data analysis
+5. Future Improvements: Possible improvements upon completing analysis

 ### Assumptions

 This entry makes the following assumptions:

-1. Although the scope is limited to California communities, the methodology can be applied to other states since it is based on data extracted from the U.S. Census for the state/county level and do not contain any characteristics specific to California.
+1. Although the scope is limited to California communities, the methodology may be applied to other states since it is based on data extracted from the U.S. Census for the state/county level and do not contain any characteristics specific to California.
 2. State and federal [guidelines][00.11] typically define disadvantaged communities as being low-income, so median household income was used to identify such communities.
+In addition, state and federal guidelines typically define low income as 20% of median household income.
-3. Data analysis was documented to be clear and easily interpretable, so linear regression and the [Law of Parsimony][00.12] were applied whenever possible
+3. Data analysis was documented to be clear and easily interpretable, so linear regression and the [Law of Parsimony][00.12] were applied whenever possible.
+The linear models are improved incrementally upon for interpretability.

 [00.11]: https://www.hud.gov/topics/rental_assistance/phprog
 [00.12]: https://en.wikipedia.org/wiki/Occam%27s_razor